FREE Case Review (866) 588-0600

 Yes, you can sue a driver for hitting your dog because there was damage done, and dogs are considered the owner's personal property.

-You can sue a driver for hitting your dog, but there are specific legal considerations to keep in mind.
+You can sue a driver for hitting your dog, but specific legal considerations must be remembered.
 Here’s a breakdown of key points:

 • Intentional or Reckless Driving:

-You may have grounds to sue if the driver hit your dog intentionally or was driving recklessly.
+You may have grounds to sue if the driver intentionally or recklessly hit your dog.
 Proving intent or reckless behavior can strengthen your case.

 • Accident Liability:

-In most cases, dogs are considered personal property under the law.
-If the driver was not at fault, or if your dog was running loose, you may not have legal recourse against the driver.
+In most cases, dogs are considered personal property under the law [2].
+If the driver was not at fault or your dog was running loose, you may not have legal recourse against the driver.
 However, if the driver was speeding, distracted, or negligent, you may be able to hold them liable.

 • Comparative Negligence:

-Some states have comparative negligence laws, meaning that both the driver and the pet owner can share fault.
-If your dog was off-leash or escaped from your control, you could be found partially liable, reducing potential compensation.
+Some states have comparative negligence laws, meaning the driver and the pet owner can share fault.
+If your dog was off-leash or escaped your control, you could be found partially liable, reducing potential compensation.

 • Damages You Can Claim: